April 27, 2023 by Andrea Rajic

-Meanwhile, if you opt for a flexible workspace:
+Meanwhile, if you opt for a flex office, you:

-Both types of offices have their pros and cons, and it’s on the company to decide what conditions will work the best.
+Both types of office spaces have their pros and cons, and it’s on the company to decide what conditions will work the best.

 And what about flexible workspaces?
-Based on the information available online, you could rent a private office for $500-$3000, depending on how many people you’re looking to accommodate.
+Based on the information available online, you could rent a private office for $500-$3000 per month, depending on how many people you’re looking to accommodate.